-The latest round of Intra-Syrian Talks, facilitated by UN Special Envoy for Syria took place from 13-27 April 2016 in Geneva.
-At its conclusion, Mr. de Mistura shared a mediator’s summary of common points reached between the parties.
+The Intra-Syrian Talks, facilitated by UN Special Envoy in Syria Staffan de Mistura, began on 29 January 2016 in Geneva.
+Two additional rounds took place respectively from 14-24 March 2016 and from 13-27 April 2016.
 Talks focused on political transition, governance and constitutional principles.
-At the same time, two task forces created by the International Syria Support Group (ISSG) are overseeing the delivery of much-needed humanitarian aid to thousands of Syrians in besieged and other hard-to-reach areas, as well as a cessation of hostilities that began on 27 February and which was endorsed by Security Council resolution 2268.
+At the conclusion of the third round, the Special Envoy shared a mediator’s summary of common points reached between the parties.
+At the same time, the International Syria Support Group (ISSG) set up two task forces to oversee the delivery of much-needed humanitarian aid to thousands of Syrians in besieged areas, as well as to work towards a cessation of hostilities.

 Over 250,000 people have been killed and over one million injured since the onset of the crisis in 2011.
 More than half of all Syrians have been forced to leave their homes, often multiple times, making Syria the largest displacement crisis globally.
 Human rights violations and abuses continue to occur in the context of widespread insecurity and in disregard of international law, international humanitarian law, and human rights law.
 The UN is working with partners to provide humanitarian assistance to those in need.